protocol/ResNetLab/OPEN_PROBLEMS/DECENTRALIZED_DATA_DELIVERY_MARKETS.md

 #### Properties desired

-*   The exchanges of value MUST be verifiable and correct
+*   The exchanges of value MUST be verifiable and fair
     *   Fairness:
         *   The payment MUST be fulfilled if the SLA is fulfilled
         *   The payment for bandwidth/latency SHOULD match what was agreed and provided